 How long-lasting is this placebo effect?
 If a person continues receiving a placebo instead of a real antidepressant, does the depression get worse over time?

 Scientists from Northwest Clinical Research Center10 analyzed research where patients were continued on placebo for more than 12 weeks and examined whether they relapsed back into depression or not.
 The researchers found that 79% of those receiving placebo continued to be depression-free 4 months after their initial treatment (4 out of 5 people), compared with 93% of those taking an antidepressant medication.

 8 Placebo is quite effective treatment for osteoarthritis

-Researchers examined the placebo effect in 198 randomized, placebo-controlled studies (16,364 patients) for osteoarthritis11.
+Researchers examined the placebo effect in 198 randomized, placebo-controlled health studies involving 16,364 patients with osteoarthritis11.
 A wide range of treatments were involved – drugs, non-drug treatments, and surgical procedures.